Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 consumed.

-To be able to later perform monitoring, users retain the claimed position of the key's first occurence in the log, `SearchProof.position`.
+To be able to later perform monitoring, users retain the claimed position of the key's first occurrence in the log, `SearchProof.position`.
 They also retain, for each version of the key observed, the version number and its position in the log.
 Users MUST retain this information if the Transparency Log's deployment mode is Contact Monitoring, and they SHOULD retain the entire `SearchResponse`